cassiomolin/cassiomolin.github.io/_posts/2021-07-29-should-http-put-create-a-resource-if-it-does-not-exist.md

 - If the server allows the client to generate resource identifiers, then it would be fine to use [`PUT`][3] for creating resources.
 - On the other hand, if the server generates resource identifiers on behalf of the client, then [`POST`][2] should be used instead of [`PUT`][3] for creating resources.

-Some parts of the [`PUT`][3] method definition are quoted below and the last sentence suppors what I have just mentioned above (highlight is mine):
+Some parts of the [`PUT`][3] method definition are quoted below and the last sentence supports what I have just mentioned above (highlight is mine):

 > [**4.3.4.
 PUT**][3]
 >